You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for trientine tetrahydrochloride and what is the scope of freedom to operate?

 Trientine tetrahydrochloride is the generic ingredient in one branded drug marketed by Orphalan and is included in one NDA.
-There are two patents protecting this compound.
+There are four patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 One supplier is listed for this compound.